Couple holding hands after cancer diagnosis

 • Follow up consultations

-Discounted screenings and risk assessments for breast, bowel and cervical cancer
+Discounted or included screenings for breast, bowel and cervical cancer via Vitality’s Targeted Cancer Screening Programme.

 • End of life care